 Maintain momentum after the election

-While the election may be over, your campaign work is not.
-Hopefully some aspects of your work will continue for some time into the new term.
+While the election may be over, it is still a good time to promote the importance of afterschool and summer learning programs.
 In order to make the most of all your time and hard work leading up to Election Day, you need to continue your efforts with post-election follow-up to candidates, newly elected officials, media and the public.

 Follow Up with Elected Officials